r-g42/r-g42/README.md

 ### Skills & Tools

-I pick the best tools for the problem
+I pick the best tools for the problem.

 ---